preranababar9/amazon-clone/README.md

 The styling of this Amazon clone will be similar to the original website.
 It will use a combination of colors such as Amazon's signature orange, black, and white.

-Provided all images required to use this project.
+Provided all images required for this project.
 Create a folder and add html, css file and images on visual studio code.